Residents' FAQ

 -

-To retrieve the voucher links for CDC Vouchers 2021 and CDC Vouchers 2022, please visit go.gov.sg/cdcv and login with Singpass again.
-You will be able to get the voucher links sent to you via SMS.
+To retrieve the voucher link for your CDC Vouchers, please visit go.gov.sg/cdcv and login with Singpass again.
+A SMS with the voucher link will be sent to you.

 -